Capital punishment in Nebraska: History

-In 1959, the state electrocuted Charles Starkweather, who killed 11 people in a two-month murder spree along with his teenage girlfriend Caril Ann Fugate.
+In 1959, the state electrocuted Charles Starkweather, who killed 11 people in a two-month murder spree.

 On February 8, 2008, the Nebraska Supreme Court declared in State v.
 Mata that electrocution constitutes a "cruel and unusual punishment" under the Nebraska Constitution.
 The state legislature subsequently approved a bill to change its method of execution to lethal injection, which was signed by governor Dave Heineman on May 28, 2009.
 Nebraska was the last state to adopt lethal injection as its execution method.
 The first execution in these states using the method was carried out on August 14, 2018.

 A total of 38 individuals have been executed in Nebraska, including four after 1976, when the U.S. Supreme Court upheld the constitutionality of capital punishment in Gregg v.
 Georgia.

 In August 2018, Carey Dean Moore was executed by lethal injection for the murders of cabdrivers Maynard Helgeland and Reuel Van Ness Jr. in 1979.